kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Using internal IPs in your cluster

-In order to set up a cluster where the master and worker nodes communicate with internal IP addresses (instead of public ones), execute following steps.
+In order to set up a cluster where the control plane and nodes communicate with internal IP addresses (instead of public ones), execute following steps.

 1. When running init, you must make sure you specify an internal IP for the API server's bind address, like so:

-   `kubeadm init --apiserver-advertise-address=<private-master-ip>`
+   `kubeadm init --apiserver-advertise-address=<private-control-plane-ip>`

-2. When a master or worker node has been provisioned, add a flag to `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` that specifies the private IP of the worker node:
+2. When a control plane or node has been provisioned, add a flag to `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` that specifies the private IP of the node:

    `--node-ip=<private-node-ip>`